-Many presidents like to take credit for strong stock market performance while poor stock market performance is a common thread of attack for presidential challengers.
-When looking at the data, presidents themselves don’t impact stock market performance as much as one might think, but politics does play a role in stock market performance in unexpected ways.
+Many presidents like to take credit for strong stock market performance.
+And certainly, poor performance is a common thread of attack for presidential challengers.
+Yet, when you look at the data, presidents themselves don’t impact stock market performance as much as you may think.
+However, politics play a role in stock market performance in unexpected ways.

 Let’s take a look at a few ways that political parties influence the markets and how investors can adjust their portfolios in response.